-Windows update troubleshooter is a Windows 10 inbuilt feature.
-If you are facing any issue in updating your windows to the latest build, then you should try “Windows update troubleshooter” at ones.
+Windows update troubleshooter is a Windows 10 inbuilt tool.
+If you are facing any issue in updating your Windows 10 to the latest build, then you should try “Windows update troubleshooter” at ones.
 This feature was also available in Windows 7 but it was not that powerful than Windows 10 Windows update troubleshooter.
 I have tried many troubleshooters in Windows 10 and all those were worked properly.
-I can say personally, Windows 10 has positively improved in self troubleshooting.
+Personally, I can say, Windows 10 has positively improved their troubleshooting part.

 Here in this article, we’ll teach you how to run Windows update troubleshooter in Windows 10.
 Please follow the following step-by-step guide.